CatherineTaelman/X-modalBP/README.txt

     1)  dataset to use, choose from ['Trento','Houston']
     2) 'choice': which case to run (case 1: 'full overlap', case 2: 'hyperspectral' or 'lidar')
     3)  realDataDir: specify path to data directory created in step 3)

+5) Run label propagation in the command line by using: python main.py

 Author: Catherine Taelman
 June 2021